Watson-Personal-Assistant/developer/_content/get-help/tips.md

 ```
 ##### Cause
-The Client ID contains an invalid value.
+The userID contains an invalid value.
 Checking of the format of the parameter value is performed when a converse request is sent to the routing core.

 ##### Solution
 Enter a valid userID in the `audio_client/target/config/configure.properties` file.